hollinrakedp/DHHardenSystem/docs/Invoke-LocalGPO.md

 GPO's are imported using Microsoft's LGPO tool (LGPO.exe).
 The GPO's have been converted to '*.policyrules' text-based files.

-The DISA GPOs included are based on the April 2023 GPO package.
+The DISA GPOs included are based on the October 2025 GPO package.

 Keep in mind the following:
- - For the GPOs that configure the OS, no check is made to ensure the GPO applied matches the installed OS.
+ - For the GPOs that configure the OS, a warning is logged if the selected OS differs from the installed OS.
  - For the GPO's that configure applications, no check is make to ensure the application is installed.
  - If the GPO has admx/adml files that are not included with the base installation of Windows, they will show up as extra registry settings when viewed from gpedit.msc
  - If the system is/will be joined to a domain, these local GPO's will not be processed if the following GPO setting is enabled: